pyeventsourcing/cookiecutter-eventsourcing/README.md

     $ make update-packages

-If you push your changes to a GitHub repo, your code will be tested in GitHub Actions.
-Edit your GitHub Actions config file(s) according to your project needs.
+If you push your changes to a GitHub repo, your code will be automatically tested in GitHub Actions.
+View your GitHub Actions config file(s), and adjust according to your project's needs.

     $ less .github/workflows/github-actions.yml